Bindy Scout¶

 How It Works¶

-ARecordCR in the configured target namespace (default:bindy-system), stamped with labels identifying the source cluster, namespace, and Ingress. - The main bindy operator's
+ARecordCR in the configured target namespace (default:bindy-system), stamped with labels identifying the source cluster, namespace, and resource. - The main bindy operator's

 ARecordreconciler picks up the new CR and programs BIND9.